 This is the story about how Emma learned to read:

-Hot tears welled up in little Emma’s eyes as she stood with her reader.
-The other children whispered and giggled.
+Hot tears welled up in little Emma’s clear blue eyes as she stood with her reader.
+The other children whispered and giggled, then grew silent.
 The teacher was yelling something incomprehensible…

-That day in the hollow where Emma lived was unusually quiet.
+In the hollow where Emma lived, the previous day had been unusually quiet.
 Around three o’clock the sound of children running, skipping, and laughing filled the street.

 “I’m not old enough,” Emma declared.

 “Yes, you are!” they replied.”This is America.
 You don’t have to wait until you are eight.”

 Immediately Emma ran to tell her mother that she was old enough, at seven, to go to school.
 The next day, her father brought her to the local Irish Catholic school, and the principal took Emma to the nun who was teaching first grade.

 Sister gave Emma a box of crayons and a piece of paper as she led her to a seat in the back of the room.

 What fun!
 Emma had never used crayons, so she became immersed in drawing and coloring to her heart’s content.
 Sister kept calling children to the front of the room as Emma, oblivious to the goings-on in the rest of the classroom, drew and colored.

 Smack!
 The ruler slammed across Emma’s desk.
 Sister was yelling and screaming something unintelligible.
 Grabbing her arm, the teacher pulled Emma to the front of the classroom and placed her in one of the small chairs.
 She evidently had been calling Emma’s name, but the child was so captivated by crayons that she had paid no attention.
 Sister gave each child a reader and proceeded to call on individual children to read.
 When Emma’s turn came, she simply repeated what the previous child had said.